-The WSCC focuses on identifying risk factors linked to the development of Chronic Pain and implements early intervention strategies such as work conditioning, education, and early and safe return to work strategies to prevent the onset of Chronic Pain.
+The WSCC focuses on identifying risk factors linked to the development of chronic pain and implements early intervention strategies such as work conditioning, education, and early and safe return to work strategies to prevent the onset of chronic pain.

-The WSCC considers Chronic Pain to be a manageable condition and believes that most injured workers with Chronic Pain can be rehabilitated.
+The WSCC considers chronic pain to be a manageable condition and believes that most injured workers with chronic pain can be rehabilitated.
 Treatments provided may include, but are not limited to, pain management programs, multidisciplinary rehabilitation treatment programs and/or counselling services.

-In determining appropriate treatment and/or rehabilitation interventions for a worker claiming symptoms of Chronic Pain, the WSCC may refer the worker for multidisciplinary assessments.
+The WSCC provides appropriate treatment for workers with compensable chronic pain.
+In determining appropriate treatment and/or rehabilitation interventions for a worker claiming symptoms of chronic pain, the WSCC refers the worker for multidisciplinary assessments to determine appropriate treatment and rehabilitation for the worker.
 Assessments may include evaluations by health care providers, such as physicians, psychologists, physiotherapists, occupational therapists and/or other service providers as the WSCC determines appropriate.
-The assessments will provide an opinion on the appropriate treatment and rehabilitation for the worker, which may aid in recovery and successful return to work.